shevvek/ly-navigation-tables/README.md

 Users can control navigation metadata generation per-score by adding `\remove Record_locations_translator` or `\consists Record_locations_translator` to their `\midi{}` or `\layout{}` block. `Record_locations_translator` should always belong `Score`.
 This can be used, for example, to enable navigation metadata generation for a midi-only project, or to disable it for scores other than a project's full score.
 Note, however, that this will cause compilation warnings if users invoke `lilypond` without including `navigation.ily`.
 Editors that **do not** provide a "compile parts" command **should** clearly communicate this API to users.
 Editors that **do** provide a "compile parts" command (as recommended above) may want to provide a wrapper interface to this feature.

 You may have noticed from the file format specification above that navigation metadata includes `export-props`.
 This extra metadata for each event includes the values of each context property named in `Score.navigationExportProperties`.
-By default, `navigation.ily` includes `measurePosition` and `currentBarNumber`, which could be used for example to implement identation of mid-measure line breaks.
+By default, `navigation.ily` includes `measurePosition` and `currentBarNumber`, which could be used for example to implement indentation of mid-measure line breaks.
 The intent is that different editing programs may customize `navigationExportProperties` in order to support the development of new editor features.
 Note that depending on the types of these context properties, they may be exported in a format that requires some parsing when read by languages other than Guile.

 Even though `Record_locations_translator` always lives within `Score`, the actual recording of events happens within `Timing`, so tempo and meter information will always be available to record.